NPoornimaGit/GitAssignments/README.md

 - Service is exposed internally (ClusterIP);
 - ClusterIP service type is not externally accessible unless you port-forward.
 - The container image is assumed to be publicly accessible (GHCR or Docker Hub).
+- Terraform state files are stored locaaly, no backend configuration

 ## Design Decisions
  - FastAPI : high performancd, automatic data validation through pandatic , documentation genaration(Swagger UI)